Join our motley crew!

 We are fellow sojourners in this life with you.

 Fides quaerens intellectum, that is, “Faith seeking understanding,” in the words of St. Anselm, is the essential driving force of our endeavor here at The Broken Binnacle.
 We are not here simply to give lip-service to truth, but to seek the truth along with you as we strive to live out our Christian principles of faith and tradition in the mixed and mired scenarios of life, whether this be through philosophy, history, literature, art, or the practice of virtue.
-As St. John Henry Newman believes, ideas truly exist not on the printed page but in “the play of lively minds,” where they develop and grow through cultivating dialogue and the shared pursuit of truth in humility and love.

 The word “binnacle” is generally defined as, “a case or box placed near the helmsman, containing the compass of a ship, and a light to show it at night.”
 As such, the compass for us at The Broken Binnacle is our Catholic faith, yet we who hold this faith within us are broken, limited people.
 Despite this, we have boldly set our course, guided by our faith and the grace of God, as we seek to navigate the typhoons and doldrums of this life in our journey to our heavenly homeland (don’t worry, we’re very much invested in the present world too).
 Our Catholic faith is not a dogmatic formulism but should instead be an adventure in faith.
 Come join the adventure with us!